Introduction

 Whilst the Centre for Alternative Technology near Machynlleth is a unique, inspirational place to learn about eco-friendly living.

-Mountain biking enthusiasts also head for the fantastic trails at DYFI Bike Park just north of Machynlleth which offer lots of challenges and breathtaking scenery.
+Mountain bike enthusiasts also head for the fantastic trails at DYFI Bike Park just north of Machynlleth which offer lots of challenges and breathtaking scenery.

-The Old Vicarage in Corris - located between Dolgellau and Machynlleth - is a stylish, luxury guest house just perfect for couples
+The Dulas, at The Old Vicarage in Corris - located between Dolgellau and Machynlleth - is a luxury guest house just perfect for couples, and it is due to reopen in 2026 after a major refurbishment

-Plas Isa is a relaxed and cosy guest house offering friendly accommodation in the heart of Dolgellau
+Plas Isa is a relaxed, friendly guest house just perfect for groups right in the heart of Dolgellau

 Ynyshir is a two Michelin star restaurant with rooms just south-west of Machynlleth